Terms and conditions

-1.3 During the Initial Term the Customer may terminate this Agreement by giving not less than four (4) months' written notice of termination to Jisc, such termination to take effect only on the expiry of the Initial Term.
+1.3 During the Initial Term the Customer may terminate this Agreement by giving not less than three (3) months' written notice of termination to Jisc, such termination to take effect only on the expiry of the Initial Term.

-1.4 Following expiry of the Initial Term this Agreement will, subject to earlier termination in accordance with this Agreement, automatically renew for successive 12 month periods (each a Renewal Term) unless and until terminated by either Party giving not less than four (4) months' written notice of termination to the other, such termination to take effect only on expiry of the then current Renewal Term.
+1.4 Following expiry of the Initial Term this Agreement will, subject to earlier termination in accordance with this Agreement, automatically renew for successive 12 month periods (each a Renewal Term) unless and until terminated by either Party giving not less than three (3) months' written notice of termination to the other, such termination to take effect only on expiry of the then current Renewal Term.

 2. Responsibilities and restrictions

 2.1 Except as expressly set out in these Terms and Conditions or as permitted by any local law, you undertake: